marshki/GlucTool/README.md

 To run this program with command line arguments:

 make the program executable with: `chmod 744 gluc_tool_2.0.py`, then consult the tool's help menu with: `./gluc_tool_2.0.py --help`.

+Here's an  example: `./gluc_tool_2.0.py --mg-to-mmol {0..100}`, which will convert the numbers between 0.0 and 100.0 MG to MMOL.

 You can also run the menu-driven program with: